przemekbil/FoDA_2021/README.md

 * Histograms
 * Box plots
 I have selected these 3 plot types based on their usefulness in the data science.

+## data folder

+This folder contains all the data downloaded from the http://www.cao.ie website during my work on the CAO points project.